awsdocs/amazon-ses-developer-guide/doc-source/dedicated-ip-byo.md

-# Using Your Own IP Addresses to Send Email Using Amazon SES<a name="dedicated-ip-byo"></a>
+# Using your own IP addresses to send email using Amazon SES<a name="dedicated-ip-byo"></a>

 Amazon SES includes a feature called *Bring Your Own IP* \(*BYOIP*\), which makes it possible to use your own IP addresses to send email through Amazon SES\.
 If you already use a range of IP addresses to send email, you can request that we make your IP range available for sending email through Amazon SES\.

-BYOIP is helpful, for example, when you have developed a positive IP reputation using an in\-house email sending system, but you want to migrate to Amazon SES\.
+BYOIP is helpful, for example, when you've developed a positive IP reputation using an in\-house email sending system, but you want to migrate to Amazon SES\.
 By using BYOIP, you can start sending email through Amazon SES immediately, without having to re\-establish the reputations of your IP addresses\.

 ## Requirements<a name="dedicated-ip-byo-requirements"></a>